Ascend/ModelZoo-PyTorch/PyTorch/dev/cv/image_classification/DINO_Series_for_PyTorch/README.md

 ## Training

 ### Documentation
-Please install [PyTorch](https://pytorch.org/) and download the [ImageNet](https://imagenet.stanford.edu/) dataset.
+Please install [PyTorch] and download the [ImageNet] dataset.
 This codebase has been developed with python version 3.6, PyTorch version 1.7.1, CUDA 11.0 and torchvision 0.8.2.
-The exact arguments to reproduce the models presented in our paper can be found in the `args` column of the [pretrained models section](https://github.com/facebookresearch/dino#pretrained-models).
+The exact arguments to reproduce the models presented in our paper can be found in the `args` column of the [pretrained models section].
 For a glimpse at the full documentation of DINO training please run:
 ```
 python main_dino.py --help
 ```

 ### Vanilla DINO training :sauropod:
 Run DINO with ViT-small network on a single node with 8 GPUs for 100 epochs with the following command.
 Training time is 1.75 day and the resulting checkpoint should reach 69.3% on k-NN eval and 74.0% on linear eval.
-We provide [training](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_vanilla_deitsmall16_log.txt) and [linear evaluation](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_vanilla_deitsmall16_eval.txt) logs (with batch size 256 at evaluation time) for this run to help reproducibility.
+We provide [training]and [linear evaluation]logs (with batch size 256 at evaluation time) for this run to help reproducibility.
 ```
 python -m torch.distributed.launch --nproc_per_node=8 main_dino.py --arch vit_small --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
 ```

 ### Multi-node training
-We use Slurm and [submitit](https://github.com/facebookincubator/submitit) (`pip install submitit`).
+We use Slurm and [submitit] (`pip install submitit`).
 To train on 2 nodes with 8 GPUs each (total 16 GPUs):
 ```
 python run_with_submitit.py --nodes 2 --ngpus 8 --arch vit_small --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
 ```